 Torch Lighters and the Perfect Flame

-There is no arguing that unless weather conditions are perfect (i.e. no wind) you can’t beat a multi torch butane lighter.
+There is no arguing that unless weather conditions are perfect (i.e., no wind), you can’t beat a multi-torch butane lighter.
 Butane burns off immediately when lit, eliminating the possibility of any off-flavors.
 They are also easy to share and pass along with fellow smokers.

-The Professionals Weigh In
+How to Light a Cigar: The Professionals Weigh In

-If that’s not definitive enough, none other than Hollywood icon Jack Nicholson has weighed in on the matter.
-He vouches by the technique that famed director Roman Polanski taught him.
-Run a flame around the entire edge of the cigar.
-When the entire tip is lit, blow out initially, then inhale.
-It’s the only way to lock in the flavor, and it makes a difference.
-We can’t argue with an icon like Jack Nicholson, but he hasn’t committed to the match versus lighter debate.
+If that’s not definitive enough, Hollywood icon Jack Nicholson has weighed in on the matter.
+He vouches for the technique that the famous director Roman Polanski taught him.
+First, run a flame around the entire cigar edge.
+Then, when lighting the whole tip, blow it out and inhale.
+It’s the only way to lock in the flavor and make a difference.
+Of course, we can’t argue with an icon like Jack Nicholson, but he hasn’t committed to the match versus lighter debate.

 The Verdict Is In

-While matches may exude an “old school cool”, the butane torch lighter is incredibly reliable, especially on a windy golf course.
-It’s also quite clear that much like the “chicken and the egg” debate, this won’t get resolved any time soon.
-What matters is the importance of sharing a great cigar among friends, and knowing how to properly light it to ensure that clean burn for maximum enjoyment!
+While matches may exude an “old school cool,” the butane torch lighter is incredibly reliable, especially on a windy golf course.
+Unfortunately, it’s also quite clear that this won’t get resolved soon, much like the “chicken and the egg” debate.
+What matters is the importance of sharing a great cigar among friends and knowing how to properly light it to ensure that clean burn for maximum enjoyment!

 Photo Credit: Pixabay | Earnest Roy